lifebit-ai/cloudos-cli/README.md

                               Only required for WDL jobs.
   --repository-platform TEXT  Name of the repository platform of the workflow.
                               Default=github.
   --cost-limit FLOAT          Add a cost limit to your job.
-Default=-1 (no
+Default=30.0 ( -1 for no
                               cost limit).
   --verbose                   Whether to print information messages or not.
   --help                      Show this message and exit.